-Visiting the Sky Garden is the cheapest way to see the London from the top.
+Visiting the Sky Garden is the cheapest way to see London from the top.
 Recently I have written about London seen from The Shard.
 As we know getting into The Shard is not the cheapest experience.
 You have to pay 26GBP admission per person.

-The Sky Garden gives you the opportunity to get a bird-eye view of London for free.
+The Sky Garden gives you the opportunity to get a birds-eye view of London for free.
 The basic condition for it is making a booking a few weeks before.
 You can do it from this website.

 We came to the Sky Garden in late October on Sunday.
-Being in rush we reached main doors around 10:50am and could join to last group of people without payable admission.
+Being in rush we reached main doors around 10:50am and could join the last group of people without payable admission.
 Only a few hours in the morning is reserved for this purpose.
-After 11am the admission is bookable with fee.
+After 11am the admission is bookable with the fee.

 Pic.
 1 – 3 The vegetation in the Sky Garden.

 Anyway, my basic aim for this visit was enjoying the beautiful panorama of Greater London and environs.
 It was my first attempt to see London from this altitude because I have visited the Shard nearly 1 year later.
 I can admit, that I was awestruck of the Bird’s eye perspective of the United Kingdom capital.
 Unfortunately, the visibility was not good that day.
 Comparing to the day, when I reached the top of the highest building in Europe the haze was thicker.
 It gave me the opportunity to have around 30 km line of sight.
 Because it was before I bought a DSLR camera I used my old Canon Powershot SX 130 IS with 12x superzoom to enclose a distance objects.
 I put my photos from north direction following the azimuth route to make the landscape easy readable.